 Peer and collaborative learning is fundamental to this model, and is achieved through a series of lectures, seminars, webinars, group tasks and workshops, as well as practice-based project developments in the realm of cultural production, enabling you to create networks that we hope will last well beyond your studies.

-- Learning will then continue in the form of online learning, support and feedback by CSM ("Moodle", the UAL's Virtual Learning Environment), as well as face-to-face seminars and workshops led by HKU SPACE academic staff and industry practitioners throughout the remainder of the module.
+- Learning will be conducted in the form of online learning, support and feedback by CSM faculty members, as well as face-to-face seminars and workshops led by HKU SPACE academic staff and industry practitioners throughout the remainder of the module.

 You will receive Learning Plan well in advance of each module, describing all details including topics, modes of study, teaching schedule, assessment criteria and reading list.